Ningaloo Wildlife Calendar

 Reef Sharks.
 September to February.

 Skeleton beach in Coral Bay is a known nursery area for harmless reef sharks.
 Around this time each year, large numbers of juvenile black tip reef sharks can be found inhabiting the shallows.
 White tip and grey reef sharks can also be sighted within this area.

 Turtle Nesting.
 November to March.

-Green, loggerhead and hawksbill turtles are a common sight year round along the Ningaloo coast, with the turtle nesting season running from approximately November to January and hatchlings emerging from roughly January to March.
-A strict code of conduct applies when viewing nesting turtles, so please call into the Exmouth Visitor Centre or the Department of Parks & Wildlife (DPaW) to obtain a copy.
-DPaW conduct evening turtle tours during this time; please contact the Exmouth Visitor Centre for more information.
+Green, loggerhead and hawksbill turtles are a common sight year round along the Ningaloo Coast, with the turtle nesting season running from approximately November to January and hatchlings emerging from roughly January to March.
+A strict code of conduct applies when viewing nesting turtles, so please call into the Ningaloo Visitor Centre or the Department of Parks & Wildlife (DPaW) to obtain a copy.
+Evening tours to view nesting turtle are available from December to February; please contact the Ningaloo Visitor Centre for more information.